 The quantification of risk is not the only consideration when managing tree safety.
 The financial cost of reducing the risk and the potential loss of the many benefits from trees should be accounted for when making risk management decisions.
 By quantifying the risks we can more readily assess this balance.

-The method moves the management of tree safety away from labelling trees as either ‘safe’ or ‘unsafe’ and requiring definitive statements of tree safety from either tree surveyors or tree managers.
+The method moves the management of tree safety away from labelling trees as either ‘safe’ or ‘unsafe’ and requires definitive statements of tree safety from either tree surveyors or tree managers.
 Instead, QTRA quantifies the risk of harm from tree failure in a way that enables tree managers to account for the various costs and benefits of risk reduction and operate to pre-determined risk thresholds.
-Using a traffic light system of colour coding the risk from trees, we have simplified the decision making process for tree owners and tree managers.
-For more information on the QTRA method and the decision making process, download the QTRA Practice Note, which is available in eight languages and seventeen country-specific versions.
+Using a traffic light system of colour coding the risk from trees, we have simplified the decision-making process for tree owners and tree managers.
+For more information on the QTRA method and the decision-making process, download the QTRA Practice Note, which is available in eight languages and seventeen country-specific versions.